adalal80/Gravity/_posts/2016-11-08-KMeansPCAAirport.md

 ![Distortion](https://github.com/adalal80/adalal80.github.io/blob/master/images/Project7/Distortion_Kmeans.png?raw=true)

+This graph shows the inertia metrics for each cluster.
+The number of clusters increase, the density of the clusters increase (distortion decreases).

 Using numer of components = 2, the KMeans++ cluster model gives the following clusters:
 ![KMeans_PCA](https://github.com/adalal80/adalal80.github.io/blob/master/images/Project7/KMeans_PCA.png?raw=true)

 The silhouette score for 8 clusters was 0.39.
 While that may not be high, it provided the best clusters in terms of groupings.
 The best silhouette score was 0.54, which was for 2 clusters.
+The cluster of 2 did not distinguish each cluster enough to make an analysis, while 8 did.

 Performing a groupby on the cluster labels, using average of all the airports, gives us the following:
 ![XCluster_results](https://github.com/adalal80/adalal80.github.io/blob/master/images/Project7/Xcluster_result.png?raw=true)

 Analyzing these results, shows how each cluster varies in each column.
 For example, clusters 2 and 4, show approximately the same percent columns, but the only difference taxi out time.
 Another example would be clusters 1 and 7, show that percent on-time gate departures and arrivals are equivalent, but percent on-time airport departures and avg taxi out time are different.
+Cluster 8 is an oddball, it had only 1 airport, which was HPN (White Plains airport), which could not be grouped with another cluster.
+This would be considered as noise.
+Clusters 3 and 6 shows the close gate departure delays, but vastly different taxi out time and taxi out delay.

 Using 3 Principal Components gives us the following 3D graph:
 ![3D](https://github.com/adalal80/adalal80.github.io/blob/master/images/Project7/3D.png?raw=true)